SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

 A :term:`Functional Profile` describes a set of related functionalities provided by a :term:`Product`.
 It thereby focuses entirely on the functionality.
-Any transport-specific details are not part of the functional profile (e.g. on how to get or set a :term:`Datapoint` on a specific product).
+Any transport-specific details are not part of the functional profile (e.g. on how to get or set a :term:`Data Point` on a specific product).

-The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped :term:`Datapoints`, while device-specific communication details are handled SmartGridread CommHandler library.
+The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped :term:`Data Points`, while device-specific communication details are handled SmartGridread CommHandler library.

 Any :term:`Product` that supports the :term:`Functional Profiles` required for a specific use case is therefore automatically compatible and can be used without changing the :term:`Communicator` implementation.